 Financial Review Period

-Individuals applying to the Intramural LRPs are automatically considered mentored research scientists and will be required to enter the name of their Intramural research supervisor/mentor in the application.
+Individuals applying to the Intramural LRPs are automatically considered mentored research scientists and will need to enter the name of their Intramural research supervisor/mentor.

 There are many attachments requested during the online application process.
 The table below lists the required attachments, organized by type of document and who needs to submit it.